-STEP 3: Install Windows 7 / 7 64-bit / Vista / Vista 64-bit OS on your system.
+STEP 3: Install Windows Vista / Vista 64-bit OS on your system.

-Insert the Windows 7 / 7 64-bit / Vista / Vista 64-bit optical disk into the optical drive to boot your system, and follow the instruction to install Windows 7 / 7 64-bit / Vista / Vista 64-bit OS on your system.
+Insert the Windows Vista / Windows Vista 64-bit optical disk into the optical drive to boot your system, and follow the instruction to install Windows Vista / Windows Vista 64-bit OS on your system.
 When you see "Where do you want to install Windows?" page, please insert the ASRock Support CD into your optical drive, and click the "Load Driver" button on the left on the bottom to load the AMD RAID drivers.
 AMD RAID drivers are in the following path in our Support CD: